serqco/qabstracts/codebook.md

   only emphasized ones do ("This is tremendously helpful because...").
   "very" does not count as hype.
   This code is not a classification of a sentence, but an additional attribute.
-  It can never occur alone, only in conjunction with one of the others and should be given last.
 - code `-ignorediff`:
   If the script flags a coding discrepancy that, after discussion, you and your fellow coder agree should be left in (because the two codings represent two different reasonable interpretations), add this code in one (and only one) of the codings to mark the discrepancy as resolved.
-- code `X`:
-  Undecided class.
-The sentence needs to be revisited and classified;
-  consider using `fgrep {{X}}` to find these cases.
-  Use `X` only rarely and only when you cannot _yet_ make up your mind.
-  Such a code will likely result in a discrepancy with your fellow coder.

 ## 3. Coding rules: Avoiding inter-coder discrepancies